quantopian/quantopian-drafts/data-history-draft.md

 The frequency parameters above, i.e. "7d", "15m", and "3d", specify how often the data is sampled.
 The bar_count specifies the number of samples to include in the dataframe returned by the history function.
-Below are code for common scenarios, along with explanations of the data returned.
+Below are code for example scenarios, along with explanations of the data returned.

 - Monthly Units
     - "M" suffix to the frequency parameter.